tushargupta98/DSA/src/com/tushar/dsa/numbersystemandbitmanipulation/readme.md

 2. In an integer array all the numbers appear in a sequence however one number is missing.
 Find the missing number.
 3. Check if the number is even or odd.
 Hint: AND operator
 4. Find the ith bit of a number.
 Hint: Right Shift Operator and AND Operator
+5. Given a positive integer A, the task is to count the total number of set bits in the binary representation of all the numbers from 1 to A. Return the count modulo 10 [to the power 9] + 7.
+    Solution: